open-energy-transition/Awesome-Electricity-Demand/docs/DOCUMENTATION.md

 An interactive visualization tool has been developed to provide a centralized view of electricity demand datasets across the globe:

 - **Functionality**: Users can click on individual countries to access the corresponding electricity demand data or official data source.
-- **Purpose**: Facilitates intuitive navigation and efficient data discovery.
+- **Purpose**: Simplifies navigation and enhances discoverability of regional or national datasets.

 🔗 [View Interactive Map](https://vamsipriya22.github.io/global-demand/) | [Map Source Code](https://github.com/Vamsipriya22/global-demand/tree/main)